Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![game boy camera flashable](Images/Long_board.png)

 I've ordered a set of long boards to fit them initially in regular camera shells.
 The long board can be broken at the "neck" to fit a shorter shell.
 Important reminder: there are no shell mods allowing selfies, the regular camera shell only has a rotating head.
-The image shown here was taken while troubleshooting C10, so the two caps mounted in parallel.
+The image shown here was taken while troubleshooting C10, so the two caps mounted in parallel (see next section).

 ## The story within the story